 - Have a plan to protect your high-risk employees (e.g., older adults, those with underlying conditions resulting in immunocompromise, and pregnant women).

-- Stay compliant with the Americans with Disabilities Act (ADA): review Equal Employment Opportunity Commission (EEOC) guidance on reasonable accommodations for disabled employees during COVID-19.
+- Stay compliant with the Americans with Disabilities Act (ADA): review Equal Employment Opportunity Commission (EEOC) guidance on reasonable accommodations for disabled employees during the COVID-19 pandemic.

 - Consider altered worksite arrangements for employees who request it, such as remote work or time off from work.

-- Modify your workspace to allow them to maintain a six-foot distance from customers and other employees, such as using Plexiglas separators or other barriers between workstations.
+- Modify your workspace to allow employees to maintain appropriate distance from customers and other employees, such as using Plexiglas separators or other barriers between workstations.